 ESL Stakeholders – Who Are They and Why Do They Matter?By Camille Turner

 In education, the term “stakeholder” refers to anyone who is invested in the welfare and success of a school and its students.
 Knowing who your stakeholders are, especially when teaching young learners or teens, and how to build good relationships with them is vital to your success as a teacher.
 Let’s dive deeper into ESL stakeholders to help you foster a positive teaching experience with your colleagues and supervisor and have happy students, satisfied parents, and more career opportunities down the road.

 Who are the stakeholders in teaching ESL?

-When teaching English as a second language (ESL), stakeholders are any of the people who have a vested interested in the outcome of the students you’re teaching.
+When teaching English as a second language (ESL), stakeholders are any of the people who have a vested interest in the outcome of the students you’re teaching.
 These stakeholders in the educational process include the students themselves, administrators at your school, fellow teachers, staff members, parents and other family members, or businesses that send students to a language institute.
 Who the stakeholders are will depend on where you’re teaching ESL and what type of students you work with.
 Let’s take a closer look.

 Stakeholders when teaching ESL to young learners or teens

 Whether you teach young learners or teens at a language institute (where students attend classes after school or on weekends), teach in a traditional K-12 setting, or teach English online, the students you teach are stakeholders in their own education.
 Of course, these students may or may not be intrinsically motivated to learn English, as they most likely don’t have a choice in whether or not they take English classes.
 However, they may want to earn a certain test score, succeed in school, or get into college.
 Other, more personal goals for these stakeholders include reaching an English level that allows them to communicate with friends or being able to understand their favorite TV shows in English.